Russell Phillips

-Russell Lee Phillips (March 6, 1969 in Mint Hill, North Carolina – October 6, 1995 in Concord, North Carolina) was a NASCAR Sportsman Division driver.
+Russell Lee Phillips (March 6, 1969 — October 6, 1995) was an American NASCAR Sportsman Division driver.
 He was killed in a crash at Charlotte Motor Speedway in 1995.

 Personal life

 Phillips graduated from Independence High School in Charlotte in 1987 before working for his father's truck equipment company.
 After competing in short tracks across the Carolinas, he moved to NASCAR's Sportsman Division.
 He also worked as a fabricator, volunteer firefighter, and preacher.
 He also volunteered at a local racing school occasionally and was a devout Baptist, serving as the youth minister at his local church, serving as a mentor for many of the children there.
 He was nicknamed “Bubby” due to his large, intimidating stature.
 By all reports, he was an extremely kind man, sometimes referred to as a gentle giant.

 He was married to Jennifer, a young woman he met on pit road in 1990 before one of his races while she was looking for autographs.
-They lived together in Mint Hill, NC and had no children.
+They lived together in Mint Hill, North Carolina, and had no children.